mflowers1395/TeamK/IPro 497 – Product Design Document.md

 ## Top Two to Three Scenarios

 ### Your Scenario #1
-Buy a book from another user, and arange a method to transport the book to the buyer
+User would like to buy a book from another user, and arange a method to transport the book to the buyer amongst the two parties
 ### Your Scenario #2
-Sell a book to another user, and arange a method to transport the book from the seller
+user would like to sell a book to another user, and arange a method to transport the book from them to the buyer, as previously arranged amongst themselves
 ### Your Scenario #3
-rent
+User would like to temporarly rent a book from another user, and will pick up and return the book as arranged amongst the buyer and seller

 ## Team Members
 | Name  |Location |  time zone offset from Chicago |